 Phishing Attack: How It Began

 It started like any other client visit: a great conversation, treats, feedback and planning.
-Shortly after, I got back in the car with my colleagues and began the drive back to the office.
-That’s when things took a strange turn.
+Shortly after, I got back in the car with my colleagues and began the drive back to the office that’s when things took a strange turn.

-About 15 minutes into the drive, I received an email from the lady that I just met at the client’s office.
+About 15 minutes into the drive, I received an email from the lady whom I just met at the client’s office.
 The email seemed legit and came from her real email address.
 I truly just met the lady, so it seemed appropriate that she would be sending me correspondence and not out of the blue.
 Inside the email, however, there was a link to a Dropbox file with a note asking me to review it and let her know what I thought.
 My initial reaction was that she must have taken some photos at the event and wanted to share them.
 That tracks, right?
 But then, a little voice in my head told me something was off.
 She hadn’t mentioned anything about sending a file during our meeting, and it seemed out of the blue.

 Decoding the Red Flags: What to Look for in a Suspicious Email